cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Software_installation_anaconda.md

 conda env list
 ```

 Should be just the base.
-Now create a new environment [with IQ-tree](https://anaconda.org/bioconda/iqtree)
+Now create a new environment.

 ```console
 conda create --name sequence_alignment